 For some of us, being buried in a simple wooden box is just as good as being buried in one of those extravagant luxury coffins.
-But now that I’ve seen Saddleback Leather’s casket, I think I’d like to be buried in one of these.
+But now that I’ve seen Saddleback Leather’s custom built casket, I think I’d like to be buried in one of these.

 Many people believe in life after death, which explains why they often bury their loved ones with important objects that meant something to them in life.
 What could be more important than the internet?
 New Zealand based fiber internet provider MyRepublic has designed a coffin that will deliver the internet to you long after you are buried.